Jeffrey G. Williamson

-Jeffrey Gale Williamson (born 26 November 1935) is the Laird Bell Professor of Economics (Emeritus), Harvard University; an Honorary Fellow in the Department of Economics at the University of Wisconsin (Madison); Research Associate at the National Bureau of Economic Research; and Research Fellow for the Center for Economic and Policy Research.
+Jeffrey Gale Williamson (November 26, 1935 – August 29, 2026) was an American academic and the Laird Bell Professor of Economics (Emeritus), Harvard University; an Honorary Fellow in the Department of Economics at the University of Wisconsin (Madison); Research Associate at the National Bureau of Economic Research; and Research Fellow for the Center for Economic and Policy Research.
 He also served (1994–1995) as the president of the Economic History Association.

-Williamson is considered one of the world's foremost scholars on the economic history of the international economy.
-His research focus is and has been on comparative economic history and the history of the international economy and development.
-Economist Hilary Williamson Hoynes is his daughter.
+Williamson was considered one of the world's foremost scholars on the economic history of the international economy.
+His research focused on comparative economic history and the history of the international economy and development.

+He was the father of economist Hilary Williamson Hoynes.

-Education and career
+Life and career

-Williamson was educated at Wesleyan University and Stanford University.
-He was appointed Assistant Professor of Economics at Vanderbilt University in 1961.
+Williamson was born on November 26, 1935.
+He was educated at Wesleyan University and Stanford University.
+Williamson was appointed Assistant Professor of Economics at Vanderbilt University in 1961.
 In 1963, he moved to University of Wisconsin and taught there until 1983.
-That year, he joined the Department of Economics at Harvard University.
-Currently, he is the Laird Bell Professor of Economics in the same university.
-Furthermore, since 1991 he has been a Research Associate at the National Bureau of Economic Research.
+That year, he joined the Department of Economics at Harvard University, where he was the Laird Bell Professor of Economics.
+Furthermore, in 1991 he became a Research Associate at the National Bureau of Economic Research.
 Additionally, in 1994–95 he was President of the Economic History Association.
-He has also been a consultant and visiting Research Fellow at the World Bank since 1976.
+He also served as a consultant and visiting Research Fellow at the World Bank starting in 1976.

+Williamson died on August 29, 2026, at the age of 90.